driskell/log-courier/docs/LogstashIntegration.md

 		make gem

 Then switch to the Logstash installation directory and install it.
 Note that because this is JRuby it may take a minute to finish the install.
+The ffi-rzmq-core and ffi-rzmq gems bundled with Logstash will be upgraded during the installation, which will require an internet connection.

 		cd /opt/logstash
 		export GEM_HOME=vendor/bundle/jruby/1.9